 Tony Kirwan – President & Founder

-Tony Kirwan has always had a heart for the poor and needy, which led him to run a feeding program in Cairns, Australia for many years.
-He and his wife were also involved in youth ministry during this time.
+Tony Kirwan has always had a heart for the poor and needy, which led him to run a feeding program in Cairns, and involvement with youth ministry in Australia for many years.

 Rod Parker - Treasurer